e-c-k-e-r/vall-e/docs/models.md

 * In theory, for a unified AR+NAR model, this *should* be an easy task, as the model can already decode tokens in parallel.
 * In reality, this isn't the case.
 Specifying a `cfg.model.experimental.causal_size > 1` with adequate training will have the output sound *fine* every Nth timestep and every other timestep not so fine, as the following tokens aren't predictable enough.
   + *However*, this may simply be a sampling problem, as this experiment was done with outdated ideas on how to sample the AR, and should be worth revisiting.
-* VALL-E 2's paper proposes merging code sequences together into one embedded token for a speedup, but their solution seems rather complex to warrant a fundamental retrain.
+* VALL-E 2's paper proposes merging code sequences together into one embedded token for a speedup.

 Sampling the AR does not necessarily require a specific sampling temperature, as:
 * lower temperatures follow the prompt better, at the cost of variety in the outputs, and the need to either use classifier-free guidance or repetition penalty to wrangle the output.